NYULibraries/dlts-epub-manager/README.md

 * **solrHost**: hostname of Solr server.
 Example: "localhost"
 * **solrPort**: port that Solr is running on.
 Example: 8080
 * **solrPath**: path to use for Solr requests.
 Example: "/solr/nyupress"

+`config-private/` file properties:

+* **restfulHandleServerUsername**: user authorized to add, update, and delete on the restful handle server.
+* **restfulHandleServerPassword**: password for the user authorized to add, update, and delete on the restful handle server.

 For examples conf files that illustrate the correct usage of all the above options, look in